 If you hold a master's or doctorate degree in nursing, your electronic thesis or dissertation is likely housed in the ProQuest Dissertations and Theses database (ProQuest)1.
 Your ETD is an important part of the nursing profession.
 It deserves to be showcased with other nursing-centered works in the Sigma Repository2.
 As the author and copyright holder you deserve to see the benefits of dissemination3, 4.

 If your ETD is not located in ProQuest5, don't worry.
-Please feel free to attach the file where indicated in the online permission form (link below).
+Feel free to attach the file where indicated in the online permission form (link below).

-To assist you with making the decision, see the table below and note the important differences between static and dynamic dissemination.
+To assist you with making the decision, see the information and table below and note the important differences between static and dynamic dissemination.

 An ETD is never too old to post in the Sigma Repository.
 Past and present works need to be shared and preserved to provide a foundation and direction for future research and evidence-based practice.

 Don't have a digital file?
 Have your printed/bound version digitized using Optimal Character Recognition (OCR).
-Upload the digital file when prompted in the permission form (link found below).
+Upload the digital file when prompted in the permission form (link above).
 Following are several scanning service options that should be available in your local area.
-Make sure that the scan includes the OCR option.

 - Kinkos FedEx